mrkaleArduinoLib/gbj_apphelpers/README.md

 <a id="library"></a>

-# gbj_apphelpers
+# gbj\_apphelpers
-Library with various static methods for typical but generic business logic like measurement unit conversions, calculations, date and time parsing, data sanitizing and manipulation, etc.
+Library with various static methods for typical but generic business logic like measurement unit conversions, calculations, date and time parsing, data sanitizing and manipulation, textual formatting, etc.

 <a id="tests"></a>

 ## Unit testing

 The subfolder `tests` in the folder `extras`, i.e., `gbj_apphelpers/extras/test`, contains testing files, usually just one, with unit tests of library [gbj_apphelpers](#library) executable by [Unity](http://www.throwtheswitch.org/unity) test runner.
-Each testing file should be placed in an individual test folder of a particular project, usually in the structure `test/<testname>/<testfile>`.
+Each testing file should be placed in an individual test subfolder of a particular project, usually in the structure `test/test_<testname>/<testfile>`.

+> The name of a test subfolder should be prefixed with `test_` otherwise the test is ignored, e.g., `test_mytest`.

 * **calculate_digits.cpp**: Test suite providing test cases for determining count of digits in non-negative integers.
 * **parse_datetime.cpp**: Test suite providing test cases for datatime strings and structure parsing.